 Opioid and Other Substance Use Disorders Study Committee.
+The bill requires

 The bill precludes a carrier that has a contract with a physical therapist, occupational therapist, or acupuncturist from prohibiting the physical therapist, occupational therapist, or acupuncturist from, or penalizing the physical therapist, occupational therapist, or acupuncturist for, providing a covered person information on the amount of the covered person's financial responsibility for the covered person's physical therapy, occupational therapy, or acupuncture services or from requiring the physical therapist, occupational therapist, or acupuncturist to charge or collect a copayment from a covered person that exceeds the total charges submitted by the physical therapist, occupational therapist, or acupuncturist.
-The commissioner is required to take action against a carrier that the commissioner determines is not complying with these prohibitions ( section 3 ).
+The commissioner is required to take action against a carrier that the commissioner determines is not complying with these prohibitions.

-The bill requires the executive director of the department of regulatory agencies (department) to consult with the center for research into substance use disorder prevention, treatment, and recovery support strategies (center) and the state medical board to promulgate rules establishing competency-based continuing education requirements for physicians and physician assistants concerning prescribing practices for opioids ( section 11 ).
+executive director of the department of regulatory agencies (department) Colorado medical board (board) to consult with the center for research into substance use disorder prevention, treatment, and recovery support strategies (center) and the state medical board to promulgate rules establishing competency-based continuing education requirements for physicians and physician assistants concerning prescribing practices for opioids.

-and allows the department of health care policy and financing and the health information organization network access to the program ( sections 12 and 13 ).
+and allows the department of health care policy and financing and the health information organization network access to the program.

-director of the division of professions and occupations in the department to promulgate rules designating additional controlled substances and other prescription drugs to be tracked by the program.
-In addition to current law allowing medical examiners and coroners to query the program when conducting an autopsy, the bill allows medical examiners and coroners to query the program when conducting a death investigation ( sections 13 through 15 ).
+director of the division of professions and occupations in the department board to promulgate rules designating additional controlled substances and other prescription drugs to be tracked by the program.
+In addition to current law allowing medical examiners and coroners to query the program when conducting an autopsy, the bill allows medical examiners and coroners to query the program when conducting a death investigation.
+The bill appropriates money to:

-The bill directs the office of behavioral health in the department of human services to convene a collaborative with institutions of higher education, nonprofit agencies, and state agencies for the purpose of gathering feedback from local public health agencies, institutions of higher education, nonprofit agencies, and state agencies concerning evidence-based prevention practices ( section 19 ).
+The department of public health and environment annually to address opioid and other substance use disorders through local public health agencies; The department of health care policy and financing to extend the operation of the substance use disorder screening, brief intervention, and referral to treatment grant program; and The department of human services for allocation to the center for continuing education activities for opioid prescribers, including education for prescribing benzodiazepines.
+The bill directs the office of behavioral health in the department of human services to convene a collaborative with institutions of higher education, nonprofit agencies, and state agencies for the purpose of gathering feedback from local public health agencies, institutions of higher education, nonprofit agencies, and state agencies concerning evidence-based prevention practices.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)